mina0magdy/CPU-Cache-System-Haskell/README.md

 # CPU-Cache-System-Haskell
-Implementation of a CPU Cache that takes advantage of functional Programming Paradigms.
+Implementation of a CPU Cache that takes advantage of functional Programming Paradigm.